cda-tum/mqt-qecc/README.md

 # MQT QECC - A tool for Quantum Error Correcting Codes written in C++
+:warning: **This project is still in early development and breaking changes might happen frequently.**:

 A tool for quantum error correcting codes and numerical simulations developed by the [Chair for Design Automation](https://www.cda.cit.tum.de/) at the [Technical University of Munich](https://www.tum.de/)